-Declaration of the Consolidated Financial Statements as per art.
+Declaration of the Financial Statements as per Art.
 81 - ter of Consob Regulation No. 11971 of May 14th 1999 and subsequent modifications and integrations

-- The undersigned Azzurra Caltagirone, as Chairman of the Board of Directors, and Luigi Vasta, executive responsible for the preparation of the corporate accounting documents of Caltagirone Editore S.p.A., affirm, and also in consideration of Article 154-bis, paragraphs 3 and 4, of Legislative Decree No. 58 of February 24th 1998: - the accuracy of the information on company operations and - the effective application, of the administrative and accounting procedures for the compilation of the consolidated financial statements for 2024. - 2.
-The activity was undertaken evaluating the organisational structure and the execution, control and monitoring processes of the business activities necessary for the preparation of the consolidated financial statements.
+- 1. The undersigned Azzurra Caltagirone, as Chairman of the Board of Directors, and Luigi Vasta, executive responsible for the preparation of the corporate accounting documents of Caltagirone Editore S.p.A., affirm, and also in consideration of Article 154-bis, paragraphs 3 and 4, of Legislative Decree No. 58 of February 24th 1998: - the accuracy of the information on company operations and - the effective application, of the administrative and accounting procedures for the compilation of the financial statements for 2024. - The activity was undertaken evaluating the organisational structure and the execution, control and monitoring processes of the business activities necessary for the preparation of the financial statements.
 In relation to this, no important matters arose. - 3.
-It is also declared that: - 3.1 the Consolidated Financial Statements: - a) were prepared in accordance with international accounting standards, recognised in the European Union pursuant to EU regulation No. 1606/2002 of the European Parliament and Council, of July 19th 2002; - b) correspond to the underlying accounting documents and records; - c) provide a true and correct representation of the economic, balance sheet and financial situation of the issuer and of the companies included in the consolidation. - 3.2 The Directors' Report, prepared using a standard format for both the individual and consolidated financial statements, includes a reliable analysis on the performance and operating result as well as the situation of the issuer and of the companies included in the consolidation, together with a description of the principal risks and uncertainties to which they are exposed.
+It is also declared that: - 3.1 the financial statements: - a) were prepared in accordance with international accounting standards, recognised in the European Union pursuant to EU regulation No. 1606/2002 of the European Parliament and Council, of July 19th 2002; - b) correspond to the underlying accounting documents and records; - c) provide a true and correct representation of the balance sheet, financial situation and result for the year of the issuer. - 3.2 The Directors' Report, prepared using a standard format for both the individual and consolidated financial statements, includes a reliable analysis on the performance and operating result as well as the situation of the issuer, together with a description of the principal risks and uncertainties to which they are exposed.